The Local Structure of Compactified Jacobians: Introduction

 \begin{convention} A \textbf{family of coherent sheaves} on a family of curves $X \to T$ is a $\calO_{T}$-flat, finitely presented $\calO_{X}$-module $I$. \end{convention}

-\begin{convention} A coherent sheaf $I$ on a nodal curve $X$ is said to be of \textbf{rank $1$} if $I$ has rank $1$ at every generic point. \end{convention}

-\begin{convention} A coherent sheaf $I$ on a nodal curve $X$ is said to be \textbf{pure} if for every non-zero subsheaf $J\subseteq I$ the dimension of the support of $J$ is equal to the dimension of the support of $I$. \end{convention}

-\begin{convention} A coherent sheaf $I$ on a nodal curve $X$ is said to be \textbf{torsion-free} if it is pure and the support of $I$ is $X$. \end{convention}
+\begin{convention} A coherent sheaf $I$ on a curve $X$ is said to be: \begin{enumerate}[(i)] \item of \textbf{rank $1$} if $I$ has rank $1$ at every generic point; \item \textbf{pure} if for every non-zero subsheaf $J\subseteq I$ the dimension of the support of $J$ is equal to the dimension of the support of $I$; \item \textbf{torsion-free} if it is pure and the support of $I$ is $X$. \end{enumerate} The \textbf{degree} of a torsion-free, rank $1$ sheaf $I$ on a curve $X$ is defined to be $\deg I:=\chi(I)-\chi(\calO_X)$, where $\chi$ denote the Euler characteristic. \end{convention}